strayfade/website/posts/FeedForward.md

 As you may have already noticed, the primary source of heuristic detection vectors stems from the way that the cheat interacts with the video game.

-Just by scrolling through open-source repositories on websites like Github, it's easy to see the most common way that cheats have dealt with heuristic vectors for so long.
+Just by scrolling through open-source repositories on the internet, it's easy to see the most common way that cheats have dealt with heuristic vectors for so long.

 This is the equation for the most common "smoothing" used in video game cheats, with x₁ being the starting mouse coordinate, x₂ being the target coordinate, and C being the smoothing coefficient: